asvd/helios-merge/README.md

 `helios-merge` is a command-line tool which bundles JavaScript modules based upon the [Helios Kernel](http://asvd.github.io/helios-kernel/) module format.
-This tool can be used to prepare a library internally managed as several Helios Kernel modules to the release as a plain JavaScript file suitable for using without Helios Kernel, or to simply prepare a bundled module for further minimizaiton before the release. `helios-merge` is based upon the [Esprima](https://github.com/ariya/esprima) and [Escodegen](https://github.com/Constellation/escodegen) projects.
+This tool can be used to prepare a library internally managed as several Helios Kernel modules to release as a plain JavaScript file (suitable for using without Helios Kernel), or to simply prepare a bundled module for further minimizaiton before the release. `helios-merge` is based upon the [Esprima](https://github.com/ariya/esprima) and [Escodegen](https://github.com/Constellation/escodegen) projects.